benabhi/cosmos-generator/README.md

 ## Features

 - Generate 12 different planet types with unique visual characteristics
-- Customizable resolution (default 512x512 pixels)
+- Fixed resolution of 512x512 pixels for consistent display
+- Container class for displaying planets with proper proportions
 - PNG output format with transparency
 - Random seed or specified seed for reproducibility
 - Lighting/shading model with directional light source